gatewayd-io/docs/developing-plugins/plugin-developers-guide.md

 - `args`: The arguments that are passed to the plugin.
 - `checksum`: The checksum of the plugin binary.

+{: .note }
+> Use the `./gatewayd run --dev` command to disable plugin checksum verification when developing a plugin.
+Otherwise, the plugin will not be loaded or you must change the checksum every time you make a change to the plugin. **This is not recommended for production.**

 These two environment variables with their exact values are required.
 They must be passed to the [HandshakeConfig](https://github.com/gatewayd-io/gatewayd/blob/1709235b0629fc591b29473551f8f623926662cb/plugin/.template/project/%7B%7B%20plugin_name%20%7D%7D/main.go#L44-L45) of the plugin.
 These pieces of information are used by GatewayD to verify and load the plugin:

 - `MAGIC_COOKIE_KEY=GATEWAYD_PLUGIN`